Testing and Evaluation

 - CSS Overview: A summary of the CSS used on the page.
 Helps identify contrast and unused CSS issues.

-- Lighthouse: page auditing on performance, accessibility, best practice, and search engine optimization in different viewport sizes.
+- Lighthouse: page auditing on accessibility, best practice, and search engine optimization in different viewport sizes.

 - Network: Determine overall page weight.
 Remember to empty cache and hard reload the page when testing.